software-mansion/react-native-reanimated/docs/docs/api/LayoutAnimations/EntryAnimations.md

 * `duration` (in ms) default: 250
 * `delay` (in ms) default: 0
 * `withCallback` callback that will fire after the entry animation ends
+* `randomDelay` randomize delay of the animation between 0 and provided delay ( or 1000ms if delay not provided )

 #### Example
 <video src="https://user-images.githubusercontent.com/36106620/120317341-cc3cd880-c2de-11eb-9d72-4065c740667e.mov" controls="controls" muted="muted"></video>